onlyutkarsh/mermaid-viewer/README.md

-# Mermaid Diagram Lens
+# Mermaid Live Preview

-A VSCode extension that gives you a focused lens into Mermaid diagrams with independent theme selection, appearance overrides, and export controls.
+A VSCode extension that gives you a live preview of Mermaid diagrams with independent theme selection, appearance overrides, and export controls.
 Everything stays local-no accounts, Copilot prompts, or external services-while the dedicated preview surface (plus CodeLens buttons and gutter highlights) keeps multi- and single-diagram workflows fast.

 ## Features